andersy005/blog/_posts/2018-01-20-play-interactively-with-cpp-streams.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Draw-a-tringle-by-drawing-a-single-character-on-one-line,-then-three-on-the-next,-...">Draw a tringle by drawing a single character on one line, then three on the next, ...<a class="anchor-link" href="#Draw-a-tringle-by-drawing-a-single-character-on-one-line,-then-three-on-the-next,-...">&#182;</a></h2>
+<h2 id="Draw-a-tringle-by-drawing-a-single-character-on-one-line,-then-three-on-the-next,-...">Draw a tringle by drawing a single character on one line, then three on the next, ...<a class="anchor-link" href="#Draw-a-tringle-by-drawing-a-single-character-on-one-line,-then-three-on-the-next,-..."> </a></h2>
 </div>
 </div>
 </div>